codsen/codsen/packages/emlint/readme.md

 import { emlint, version } from "emlint";
 ```

-Above, [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) operation grabs all the values from those keys and dumps them in variable constants.
+Above, the [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) operation grabs all the values from those keys and dumps them in variable constants.
 Here they are:

 | Key       | Type     | Description                                                    |
 | --------- | -------- | -------------------------------------------------------------- |